barchart/common-js/README.md

 # @barchart/common-js

-## Library of JavaScript utilities
+A *public* library of shared JavaScript utilities.
+These utilities are agnostic to environment.
+They should be suitable for use in Node.js and web browsers.

-Utilities that can be used in a browser or Node.js environment.
+### Overview

 Features include: